 Soon after they tied the boat down, my cousin and I were invited aboard the boat to have a small glass of champagne.
 My husband explained that he didn’t understand a word that anyone said but he had an absolute blast.

-We all drank a few little glasses of sparkly and then the English speaking man, Stepfano – the skipper of the boat, said ‘I have the ingredients, but I need to cook dinner on your boat.
+We all drank a few little glasses of sparkly and then the English-speaking man, Stefano – the skipper of the boat, said ‘I have the ingredients, but I need to cook dinner on your boat.
 My boat doesn’t have a big enough pot or seating area!’
-Before my cousin or I could respond, we were all in our galley having a lesson on how to cut garlic, how to prepare a garlic oil sauce and how to properly cook spaghetti.
+Before my cousin or I could respond, we were all in our galley having a lesson on how to cut garlic, how to prepare a garlic oil sauce, and how to properly cook spaghetti.

 The whole evening was so funny

-Stepfano said to us in his lovely Italian accent, ‘there’s three things in Italy.
+Stefano said to us in his lovely Italian accent, ‘There are three things in Italy.
 There’s spaghetti, then there’s pizza and then there’s pasta.’
-I questioned why spaghetti didn’t fit under the term of ‘pasta’ and he said that ‘spaghetti is spaghetti – it’s in it’s own category.’
+I questioned why spaghetti didn’t fit under the term ‘pasta’, and he said, ‘Spaghetti is spaghetti – it’s in its own category.’

 Not long after the lesson on cooking spaghetti started, there were 9 of us seated around our table

-Stepfano would translate a bit.
-Otherwise the others would talk and do a charades-type explanation.
+Stefano would translate a bit.
+Otherwise, the others would talk and do a charades-type explanation.
 We would do our best to convey meaning and in the end, we all enjoyed being with each other even though we didn’t share a common spoken language.

-I told Stepfano that I was going to add the evening to my top 10 of highlights of my life.
+I told Stefano that I was going to add the evening to my top 10 highlights of my life.
 I think I need to increase my top 10 to top 20 now as I said the same about my day out with our new friend, Steph, in Gibraltar.

 Amazingly, everything that I wanted this adventure to be about is already coming to fruition